Representing the Interest of Business with Government

 Two legislative summits are scheduled each year: once to Sacramento (typically in early May/late June) and once to Washington, D.C. (typically in early Fall).
 Every attendee pays a registration fee and is responsible for all travel, lodging, meals, and expenses.

-Although our 2020 trip to Sacramento was canceled, stay tuned for teleconferencing meetings with elected officials and representatives.
+Although our 2020 trips were canceled, we regularly hold teleconferencing meetings with elected officials and representatives.

 It's not too late to get involved!
 Click here to get more information.